 Popular books, movies, or cable shows often inspire devoted fans to write their own fictional stories about beloved characters, settings, or plots.
 Robin Hood, Sherlock Holmes, Captain Kirk and Spock, Harry Potter, Edward and Bella — all have moved fans to channel their inner creativity and write works of fiction with new adventures, reimagined worlds, and creative relationship pairings for their favorite characters.

-Although the term fan fiction first appeared in the late 1930s in reference to amateurish works of science fiction, the practice has been used as early as the eighteenth-century, mostly with unauthorized sequels to books like Don Quixote and Pamela (one of which was a parody with raunchy plots called Shamela).
-Thirty years later in the 1960s, fan fiction gained momentum with “Spockanalia,” a fan-written magazine (or fanzine).
+Although the term fan fiction first appeared in the late 1930s in reference to amateurish works of science fiction, the practice has been used as early as the eighteenth century, mostly with unauthorized sequels to books like Don Quixote and Pamela (one of which was a parody with raunchy plots called Shamela).
+Thirty years later, in the 1960s, fan fiction gained momentum with “Spockanalia,” a fan-written magazine (or fanzine).
 And another 30 years after that, with the advent of the internet in the 1990s, fan fiction became so popular it spawned communities and websites like FanFiction.net or Wattpad where fans could share their stories.
-Even Amazon has joined the fan fiction fray with Kindle Worlds, a service for publishing fan-written fictional stories based on licensed properties like G.I.
+Even Amazon, for a time, joined the fan fiction fray with Kindle Worlds, a now-defunct service that published fan-written fictional stories based on licensed properties like G.I.
 Joe, Veronica Mars, Kurt Vonnegut, Gossip Girl, Pretty Little Liars, and The Vampire Diaries.

 Why then, if fan fiction is a popular means for fans to creatively express their admiration for an author’s work and connect with the characters and stories they love, is it legally problematic?